Sheikh Fazle Noor Taposh

 Sheikh Fazle Noor Taposh (born 19 November 1971) is a Bangladeshi politician and former mayor of South Dhaka.
 Previously, he served as a member of the Bangladesh Parliament for Dhaka-10 and Dhaka-12 from the Bangladesh Awami League.
-He is a grand-nephew of Bangladesh's first president, Sheikh Mujibur Rahman, and a first-cousin nephew of Sheikh Hasina.
-He reportedly fled from Bangladesh to Singapore on 3 August 2024, just days before the fall of Sheikh Hasina's regime on 5 August 2024.
+He is a grandnephew of Bangladesh's first president, Sheikh Mujibur Rahman, and a first-cousin nephew of Sheikh Hasina.
+He reportedly fled from Bangladesh to Singapore on 3 August 2024, just days before the fall of Sheikh Hasina's regime.
 Since then, he has been charged over a death in custody and with corruption.

 Early life

 Taposh was born on 19 November 1971 to Awami League leader Sheikh Fazlul Haque Mani and Arzu Moni.
-His father was a nephew of Bangladesh's first president, Sheikh Mujibur Rahman, making Taposh a grand-nephew of Sheikh Mujib and a first-cousin-once-removed of Sheikh Hasina.
+His father was a nephew of Bangladesh's first president, Sheikh Mujibur Rahman, making Taposh a grandnephew of Sheikh Mujib and a first cousin once-removed of Sheikh Hasina.
 His parents were both assassinated on 15 August 1975 in a military coup that also killed Sheikh Mujibur Rahman and other members of his family.
-Taposh and his elder brother Sheikh Fazle Shams Parash survived.
+Taposh and his elder brother, Sheikh Fazle Shams Parash, survived.

 Career

 Taposh was elected to the Jatiya Sangsad in the 2008 Bangladeshi general election from the Dhaka-12 constituency.

-His vehicle was subjected to a bomb attack on 21 October 2009.
+His vehicle was subjected to a bomb attack on 20 October 2009.
 The incident resulted in property damage and injuries to thirteen individuals.

 In the 2014 general election, he was elected unopposed to represent the Dhaka-10 constituency.

 In 2015, his rally was the target of a bomb attack.

 In the 2018 election, he was elected a member of parliament for a third consecutive time.

 In 2020, he won the Dhaka mayoral election and became the mayor of Dhaka South.
 He got the status of full minister on 8 August 2022, along with DNCC Mayor Atiqul Islam.

 On 19 August 2024, he was removed from the mayor's position by the government.

-On 27 March 2025, The court cancelled the gazette notification issued on the result of 2020 Dhaka South Mayor election which named him as the DSCC mayor.
+On 27 March 2025, the court cancelled the gazette notification issued on the result of the 2020 Dhaka South Mayor election, which named him as the DSCC mayor.

 Controversies

+Complicity in BDR mutiny

 He is widely believed to be one of the orchestrators of the BDR massacre.
+He has also been sued over the custodial death of a BDR carnage accused.

+On 30 November 2025, the commission reinvestigating the BDR massacre reported that the incident was a planned operation, not a spontaneous mutiny, and alleged collective involvement of the Awami League.
+The report claims that Taposh acted as the main coordinator and that then–Prime Minister Sheikh Hasina gave a "green signal," extending responsibility across political and military leadership.
+It also notes evidence destruction and missing key individuals during the probe.